What to do if there's bad news

 Firstly - don't panic

-As soon as anything happens that you think the media might take an interest in, alert Communications and Resources.
+As soon as anything happens that you think the media might take an interest in, alert Press & Communications.
 We will work with you on a plan of action to deal with media enquiries - including helping you to produce a statement that can be given to the media if necessary.
-Communications and Resources can do this for you if appropriate.
+Press & Communications can do this for you if appropriate.

 Be polite, honest and to the point

 When speaking to the media, always be polite, honest and to the point.
 If you do not know the answer to a question, offer to find it out and get back to them within their deadline - don't try to make a hasty guess on the spot that could then be misinterpreted.

 Don't allow yourself to be bullied

 You do not have to answer their questions immediately - don't allow yourself to be bullied.
 Make a note of the journalist's enquiry and any questions they have, as well as their contact details and the deadline to which they are working.
 Offer to call them back within that deadline with your response.